voucherifyio/voucherify-js-sdk/packages/react-widget/README.md

 # <a name="error-handling"></a>😨 Error handling

 Voucherify `error` object always has consistent structure, described in details in our [API reference](https://docs.voucherify.io/reference?utm_source=github&utm_medium=sdk&utm_campaign=acq#errors).

+# <a name="alternatives"></a>🖼️ Alternatives - iframe

+In case you're looking for something plain and simple, you're used to working with iframes and jQuery on your website, and for whatever technical reason the React-based snippet doesn't work for you, then you might want to stick with our legacy [voucherify.js](https://github.com/rspective/voucherify.js) SDK for the time being.
+In such case, please refer to the [widget section](https://github.com/rspective/voucherify.js#validation-widget) in the documentation.

 # <a name="contributing"></a>🛠️ Contributing